agubrud/udacity_carnd_term1/CarND-Behavioral-Cloning-P3/writeup_gubrud_aaron.md

 ![alt text][model_gold_alt_10_epoch]

 We do see at the end here that the training set does appear to improve with each pass, but the validation set is not following at the same rate which suggests overfitting.
 This makes 10 epochs a good place to stop so the model does not continue any more on this path.

+Completion of the test track using the model-gold-alt model is in ./completion_vids/.
+For reference, completion using the original gold model (directly from nVidia's architecture) is in there.
+Both perform similarly.